HeresJohnny5/100-days-of-code/log.md

 ### Day 6: October 17, 2019
 **Today’s Progress**:
-- Today I completed the small **lotto** application I started on the 4th.
+- I completed the small **lotto** application I started on the 4th.

 ### Day 7: October 18, 2019
 **Today’s Progress**:
-- Today I started up a small React application based on a [coin flipper](https://github.com/HeresJohnny5/react-coin-flipper) game to help reinforce my understanding of React state and how to update existing state across multiple components.
+- I started up a small React application based on a [coin flipper](https://github.com/HeresJohnny5/react-coin-flipper) game to help reinforce my understanding of React state and how to update existing state across multiple components.

 ### Day 8: October 19, 2019
 **Today’s Progress**:
-- Today I started to work on a coding exercise that was provided to me by the employer I had a phone screening with on 10/16.
+- I started to work on a coding exercise that was provided to me by the employer I had a phone screening with on 10/16.
 The coding project requires that I create a UI for a enterprise application scenario, creating a table of information that can be organized and edited.
 	- The user should be able to *Add a New Field/Row*
 	- The user should be able to *Save a New Category on visible Field/Row*
 	- The user should be able to *Delete a Field/Row which has previously had a New Category saved*